 Double-click on the table’s name Product_List under the All Access Objects box.
 You’ll now see the most up-to-date Product_List table with your new record of Laptop:

 You may, or may not believe it, but it is even possible to import all your data into Access using one click.

-In the next, and final, topic of this guide on how to use MS Access, we are going to review the steps to apply basic formulas, such as the total sum.
+In the next, and final, topic of this guide on how to use MS Access, I’m going to review the steps to apply basic formulas, such as the total sum.

 Topic-5: How to Use MS Access – Applying Basic Formulas

 You can apply some basic formulas in Access to summarize your data.

 Here are few examples of formulas that you can apply (not an exhaustive list):